vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 # What's wrong with NULL

-Simply put,NULL reference (or NULL pointer) is a special marker and keyword indicating that something has no value.Programs routinely use NULL pointers to represent conditions such as the end of a list of unknown length or the failure to perform some action; this use of NULL pointers can be compared to NULLable types and to the Nothing value in an option type.It is created by Tony Hoare,a famous British computer scientist.
+Simply put, NULL reference (or NULL pointer) is a special marker and keyword indicating that something has no value.Programs routinely use NULL pointers to represent conditions such as the end of a list of unknown length or the failure to perform some action; this use of NULL pointers can be compared to NULLable types and to the Nothing value in an option type.It is created by Tony Hoare, a famous British computer scientist.

-Simply because it was so easy to implement,many computer language designers use NULL reference.
+Simply because it was so easy to implement, many computer language designers use NULL reference.
 Speaking at a software conference in 2009, Tony Hoare apologized for inventing the NULL reference[^2]

-So,what problems does NULL reference cause?
+So, what problems does NULL reference cause?

 - In these languges, etc Java, NULL is above type checks.
 It slips through them silently, waiting for runtime, to finally burst free in a shower of errors.